leroialfonse/BakeryOne/README.md

 I have two great loves: coding and dessert.
 Here's my shot at mixing the two!

-Sweetie Pie is an ecommerce app that I tried to build, because I wanted some practice with building that kind of an application, managing and controlling state, and payment gateways.
+Sweetie Pie is an ecommerce app that I built because I wanted some practice with building that kind of an application, managing and controlling state, and payment gateways.

+I also wanted to google desserts without feeling (as) guilty.

 <br/>